weymanf/myvegascraps2/README.md

 # Welcome to My Vegas Craps 2

 Alright folks.
 Let us forget the embarassment of the first one.
-I have long since forgotten it and it was written in ruby my favorite language at the time.
+I have long since forgotten it, and that project was written in ruby, my old favorite language at the time.
-This is the new and improved version for IOS and Android.
+This is the new and improved react version for IOS and Android.

 Honestly, I'm just using this as a fun project to learn React Native, and generally start my own project from start to finish again.